- Print

 Take note of your domains and Distribution ID

-Step 4 - Create Lambda@Edge Execution Roles
+Step 4 - (if needed) Create Policy: getfunction

 Go to IAM > Policies > Create Policy, with the following policy contents